Popularkiya/SampleDotNetApp/README.md

 # How to use this app
 ## Main app
-### Filtering
+### Filtering and sorting
-@a-leandra TODO
+Data displayed in the table can be filtered according to either instances or time stamps.
+Similarly data can be sorted descending or ascending according to the instances or time stamps.

 ### Graphs
-@a-leandra TODO
+A graph displayed above the table shows values during different time stamps.
+Both full data and filtered/sorted data.

 ### Saving data
-@a-leandra TODO
+Dedicated buttons above the table allow users to download data (both full and filtered/sorted) in two file formats - JSON or CSV.

 ## Data Generator
 Data generator sends mocked data on the queue which allows product testing.
-It has the following commands taht need to be typed in the browser after running the project.
+It has the following commands that need to be typed in the browser after running the project.

 - `\queue` - shows currently choosen queue which will receive messages you type in.
 - `\queue(<queue_name>)` - changes current queue to <queue_name>.